wanx-troopers/wanx-troopers.github.io/sigmas.md

 `WanVideo Scheduler` outputs `end_step` as float number matching its input.
 This is likely because you can still wire that float number in `WanVideo Sampler` start or end step and it will work correctly - so long as scheduler is in sync between `Wan Video Scheduler` and `WanVideo Sampler` - conjecture.

+`Create CFG Schedule Float List` - not sigma but often set in the same part of workflow.

 ## Native Nodes For Working With Sigmas

 * Basic Scheduler